unfoldingWord/wordMAP/README.md

 * **Ternary (Minor) Language**: A non-trade language spoken by a small group of people. i.e. a language that is not a `gateway language`.
 Also, the language used in a `ternary text`.
 * **n-gram (word or phrase)**: A contiguous sequence of n items from a given sample of text.
 An n-gram of size 1 is referred to as a "unigram"; size 2 is a "bigram", etc. For example: "hello" is a unigram, while "hello world" is a bigram.
 * **Unaligned Sentence Pair**: A sentence in two languages that need to be aligned. e.g. a sentence from a primary text and secondary text.
-* **Alignment**: Two individual `n-grams` that have been aligned from two texts. e.g. from a primary text and secondary text.
+* **Alignment**: Two individual `n-grams` that have been matched from two texts. e.g. from a primary text and secondary text.
 * **Saved Alignment**: An alignment that has been approved/corrected by the user.
 * **Engine**: Contains a index of every permutation of possible `n-gram` `alignments`.
 And an index of `saved alignments`.
-* **Corpus**: The input dataset which is the primary and secondary text grouped by `unaligned sentence pairs`.
+* **Corpus**: The input dataset which is the primary and secondary text given as a list of `unaligned sentence pairs`.
 This is used in training the engine.
-Note: This is a list of `unaligned sentence pairs` though not input directly provided by the user.
+Note: This is not not input directly provided by the user.
 * **Tokenization**: Separating a sentence into individual words and punctuation.
 * **Normalization**: A text might use several different utf8 characters to represent the same visual character.
 The process of normalization reduces visual character representation to a single utf8 character.
 A text using a single utf8 standard is considered normalized.

-> **Note:** it is important to understand that n-grams are "contiguous".
+> **Note:** it is important to understand that *our* definition of n-grams is "contiguous".
 It is possible
 > and even beneficial to support non-contiguous n-grams, however this greatly
 > increases the resources required by the system.

 ## Use Cases

-The following use cases provide the basis for accomplishing the vision set forth below.

 * Aligning a primary text with a secondary text e.g. when generating word maps for gateway languages.
 * Aligning a secondary text with a ternary text.